Skip to content

 • Best for: Most users, small to medium memory sizes, simple search needs

-• AI-Powered: Semantic search using the BAAI/bge-m3 model from HuggingFace
+• AI-Powered: Semantic search using embeddings from HuggingFace models (e.g., BAAI/bge-m3)

 • Smart Search: Understands meaning, not just keywords